Nhlanhla Mkhwanazi Responds to Fadiel Adams: “Bring It On”

 Read also

 Mkhwanazi was speaking at the launch of the provincial safety festival season plan.
 He said that any error of omission during the submission was unintentional.
-He clarified that the statement he presented on 6 July 2025 was not of his doing.
+He clarified that the statement he presented on 6 July 2025 was not authored by him alone.
 He said that he was unfazed by Adams' decision to open a case against him.
 He said that he harboured no fear of being prosecuted.

 "Bring it on," he said.